-Sun and rain, snow and damp… they all lead to swelling and shrinking and that can create gaps around your windows where moisture can penetrate.
+Sun and rain, snow and dampness… they all lead to swelling and shrinking and that can create gaps around your windows where moisture can penetrate.

 If possible, ensure that there is good ventilation on all sides and that there are no branches overhanging your shed.